Komet/MediaElch/docs/contributing/scraper-interface.md

    URL to the terms of service (ToS).
  - __Privacy Policy URL__
    URL to the privacy policy.
 Required for GDPR compliance.
-   MediaElch should point to it before the scraper is used the first time.
-   _TODO: Currently not implemented._
  - __Help URL__
    Optional URL to help documents.
  - __Supported TV Show Details__